 Once you have a list of potential software options, start clicking through them.
 Do searches on each product name.
 Read reviews and testimonials.
+There are a lot of SEO’s that evaluate apps then write about them.
 You can also gain great information on these products by searching under the “Blog” or “Discussion” tabs available in Google.

 Most software review sites are, unfortunately,<ahem> useless.
 If you use a software review site to gain information, read their review process and, always – always – look for backup reviews, no matter the review site.

 Just as a #1 placement doesn’t mean it’s a good product, a price doesn’t mean it’s worth it.
 If you’re looking at a paid version and it offers a free trial, take it.
 You may end up trying several products before you find one that fits the bill, but the time will be worth it.
 For example, Raven Tools and SEOMoz (either of these tools is a great addition to your toolbox) both have free trials of their pro version.
 You’ll get full access to the tools available before you pay a dime.